veritrans/veritrans-android/widgets/README.md

-# Veritrans Payment Widget
+# Midtrans Payment Widget

-This is different from Veritrans core and UI SDK.
+This is different from Midtrans core and UI SDK.
 Instead of using single UI flow SDK that can support many payment methods, user can select the widget they want to use to be fit into their UI.

-This widget is a custom Android view that supports payment using Veritrans payment gateway.
+This widget is a custom Android view that supports payment using Midtrans payment gateway.

 ## Installation